curlyLasagna/Data-Mining-Term-Project/main.typ

   bibliography: bibliography("refs.bib"),
   figure-supplement: [Fig.],
 )
 = Introduction
-Increased technology use has been associated with negative effects on mental health and general well-being.
-This project analyzes patterns of technology use across different devices (phones, laptops, tablets, and televisions) and various purposes (social media, work, entertainment, gaming), relating them to wellness metrics such as sleep quality, mood, stress, mental health scores, and additional lifestyle indicators.
-After analyzing the data, we will train a clustering model to classify users and suggest strategies for healthier technology use.
+The rising use of technology has been linked to negative impacts on mental health and overall well-being.
+This proposal examines how people use technology across various devices such as phones, laptops, tablets, and televisions, and for different activities including social media, work, entertainment, and gaming.
+We plan to explore how these usage patterns relate to wellness metrics such as sleep quality, mood, stress levels, mental health assessments, and other lifestyle factors.
+Using this data, we want to identify user segments and train a classification model to recommend personalized strategies that promote healthier technology habits, taking inspiration from user segmentation on the field of marketing.

 = Dataset